 Environmental issues and regulations are becoming a significant concern for agriculture.
 Some of these environmental concerns include management of nutrients, management and use of water supply, and the potential impact on food from per and polychlorinated alkyl substances (PFAS).
 These pressures come from federal and state lawmakers and environmental groups.
+NOTE: See our Agricultural-Environmental Resources Page for additional information and resources.

 There has been some regulatory relief with the newly-defined jurisdictional waters in the Navigable Waters Protection Rule (NWPR) that became final on June 22, 2020.
 Many in the regulated community considered the NWPR as a more-reasonable approach to defining regulated waters.
 To be fair, many environmental groups were not pleased with the new definition.